Triund Trek during monsoon. Captured in July

 The gradient of the trek is easy except for some stretches and the total trekking distance is 9 km.
 The trail takes you through the dense forests of pine with some scenic views of valleys.
 It takes around 5-6 hours to reach Triund.

 Triund is situated at an altitude of 2875 meters (9432 feet) above the sea level.
 After reaching there, enjoy the evening with views of Kangra Valley and have dinner.
 Night stay in camps.

 Wake up and get mesmerized by the breathtaking views of Dhauladhars.

-After breakfast, spend some time on Triund Hill and make memories.
-We will hike up to Snowline cafe and then start descending towards Mcleodganj.
+After breakfast, spend some time on Triund Hill and make memories and later start descending towards Mcleodganj.
 As usual, the downhill trek takes less time.
 We reach Mcleodganj by 4 PM.
 We will explore Mcleodganj and spend our time in a cafe.
 Later, we will board the Volvo bus to Delhi.